 When Concussions Occur at Summer Camp: A Guide for Summer Camp Staff

-Initial rest followed by a gradual return to activity is the best strategy for recovery.
+Initial rest followed by a gradual return to activity is the best strategy for recovery after concussion.
 Too much activity (mental and physical) early in the recovery process may significantly worsen symptoms.
 However, too much rest late in the process can cause problems.
 The time period for rest is different for each person and should be guided by symptoms and recommendations from a healthcare professional.
 Early in the recovery, allow the camper to sleep as much as they need.
 In the first few days following the injury, the camper should not participate in activities that significantly increase symptoms.

 Activities to avoid may include: